tahaarshad/CCNA-Prep/VPN and IPSec.md

 When establishing a VPN link, the peers must share the same SA to negotiate key exchange parameters, establish a shared key, authenticate each other, and negotiate the encryption parameters.
 Notice that SA Example 1 is using no encryption.

 AH does not provide Confidentiality

+Remote Access VPN - This VPN is created dynamically when required to establish a secure connection between a client and a VPN server.
+Remote access VPNs include client-based IPsec VPNs and clientless SSL VPNs.
+Site-to-site VPN - This VPN is created when interconnecting devices are preconfigured with information to establish a secure tunnel.
+VPN traffic is encrypted only between the interconnecting devices, and internal hosts have no knowledge that a VPN is used.
+Site-to-site VPNs include IPsec, GRE over IPsec, Cisco Dynamic Multipoint (DMVPN), and IPsec Virtual Tunnel Interface (VTI) VPNs.

+Packets in a VPN are encapsulated with the headers from one or more VPN protocols before being sent across the third party network.
+This is referred to as "tunneling".
+These outer headers can be used to route the packets, authenticate the source, and prevent unauthorized users from reading the contents of the packets.